LevonTonyan/tf-lab/non_cloud_tasks/github/task_github.md

 - Push *.tf configuration files to git

 ## TASK 4 - Create a security manager

+The purpose of this task is to create a security manager for the created GitHub organization.

+GitHub Security Managers is a feature in GitHub that allows an organization to designate specific people as security managers.
+Security managers have the ability to manage security alerts, perform security triage, and dismiss false positives.
+This helps organizations to streamline their security processes, ensuring that security issues are addressed efficiently and effectively.
+Security Managers can be assigned to specific repositories or across an entire organization, providing greater flexibility and control over security management.

 Ensure that the current directory is  `/tf-epam-lab/non_cloud_task/github/base`

 Create a GitHub organization project resource with attributes: